Libya border guards rescue migrants in desert near Tunisia

 Hundreds of migrants from sub-Saharan African countries were forcibly taken to desert and hostile areas bordering Libya and Algeria after racial unrest in early July in Sfax, Tunisia's second-largest city.

-The migrants were visibly exhausted and dehydrated, sitting or lying on the sand and using shrubs to try and shield themselves from the scorching summer heat that topped 40 degrees Celsius (104 Fahrenheit), the correspondents said.
+An AFP team at the Libyan-Tunisian border saw migrants who were visibly exhausted and dehydrated, sitting or lying on the sand and using shrubs to try and shield themselves from the scorching summer heat that topped 40 degrees Celsius (104 Fahrenheit).

-The group of at least 80 migrants was found in an uninhabited area close to Al-Assah, a town near the Tunisia-Libya border, nearly 150 kilometres (93 miles) west of Tripoli.
+The group were in an uninhabited area close to Al-Assah, a town near the Tunisia-Libya border, nearly 150 kilometres (93 miles) west of Tripoli.

-The Libyan border agents gave them water and took the migrants -- women and children first -- to a shelter, the correspondents said.
+"The number of migrants keep rising every day," said Mohamad Abou Snenah of the border patrol unit, telling AFP they have rescued "50 to 70 migrants".

+"We offer them medical attention, first aid, considering the journey they have made through the desert."

-In a video shared on the Facebook page of the Libyan unit patrolling the border, one officer can be heard saying: "Do you see them?
+In a video posted online, one officer can be heard saying: "Do you see them?
 It's sad.
 They are being expelled from Tunisia to Libya."

-"We found another group with children and women," added the officer, pointing towards the Tunisian border several hundred metres (yards) away.

 The video also shows a migrant rescued from the border area on Saturday, saying that "Tunisian police deported us to Libya".